aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/2_laptop_setup/_index.md

 {{% /expand%}}

-### Download and Install esptool.py
+### 3. Download and Install esptool

-To interact with the microcontroller via the serial USB connection, there is a specific application used.
-[Follow the instructions](https://github.com/espressif/esptool) for your operating system to download and/or install the application.
+To interact with the microcontroller via the serial USB connection, there is a specific application to be used called *esptool*.
+A pre-built executable can be downloaded [here for macOS](https://dl.espressif.com/dl/esptool-2.6.1-macos.tar.gz) and [here for Windows](https://dl.espressif.com/dl/esptool-2.6.1-windows.zip).
+Unzip or untar the file and place the file in the `cdd` directory.

+For Linux users, or to have installed as a Python package, [Follow the instructions](https://github.com/espressif/esptool) for your operating system to install the application.
 If installed correctly the command should accessible from any directory.

 {{%expand "Open for detailed step-by-step instructions" %}}

+**Option 1 - Executable for macOS and Windows**

+1. Save the [macOS](https://dl.espressif.com/dl/esptool-2.6.1-macos.tar.gz) or [Windows](https://dl.espressif.com/dl/esptool-2.6.1-windows.zip) compressed esptool file to your browsers *Downloads* directory.
+1. Unzip or untar and move the *esptool* file from the `esptool` folder to the `cdd` folder.
+1. This will allow you to run *esptool* without having to add it to your PATH.

+**Option 2 - Install as Python Module**

-1. Navigate to the [esptool.py](https://github.com/espressif/esptool) GitHub repository and scroll down to the installation instructions.
+1. Navigate to the [esptool.py](https://github.com/espressif/esptool) GitHub repository and scroll down to the installation instructions section.
-1. For your operating system, follow the instructions to install the python modules.
+1. For your operating system, follow the instructions to install the Python modules.
+It is recommended to install in a virtual environment or in such a way so that is doesn't affect your operating system's Python installation.

-***Optional Tools***
+***Optional Installations***

-If you are unable to install the esptool via the Espressif GitHub repository, there are optional versions available for different operating systems.
+If you are unable to install the esptool or run it via the options above, there are optional versions available for different operating systems.
 Please note that these have not been tested, and there may be differences between the arguments referenced in the lab modules and the actual software.

 * **macOS** - If you have [brew](https://brew.sh/) installed, you can install esptool via `brew install esptool`.
+* **Ubuntu** - Recent versions of Ubuntu have *esptool* as an installable package: `sudo apt-get install -y esptool`.
+Other mainline Linux distributions may also have similar packages for installation.
 * **All Operating Systems** - [esptool-ck](https://github.com/igrr/esptool-ck) has compiled versions, please check the [releases](https://github.com/igrr/esptool-ck/releases) section.

 {{% /expand%}}

-### Open Command Line Interface and Test All Components
+### 4. Open Command Line Interface and Test All Components

 To interact with the microcontroller, you will be doing so from a terminal window (macOS and Linux) or a command prompt (Windows).
 Create a terminal window and change to the `cdd` directory you created.
 Verify that you can run the esptool command, and then verify when you connect just the ESP32 via the serial cable that a new serial device is created.